 Non-experts have three advantages over experts, especially in the case of riots.
 First, non-experts generally form voluntary groups with little or no top-down control.
 Next, non-expert groups invent their own rules of engagement, which they can mutate to meet the needs of the moment.
 Finally, and perhaps most importantly, non-experts know they are non-experts and are, therefore, less confident in their own decisions.

-Rioters are non-experts, but so are the anti-riot militias that have formed in parts of Minneapolis.
-These self-forming militias have been far more effective than police or national guard at preventing looting and mass destruction.
-Additionally, these militias have no conflict of interest, unlike the Minneapolis Police Department.
-After all, it was an MPD officer who killed George Floyd, sparking the riots.
+Rioters are non-experts, but so are the anti-riot militia that have formed in parts of Minneapolis.
+These self-forming militia have been far more effective than police or national guard at preventing looting and mass destruction.
+Additionally, these militia have no conflict of interest, unlike the Minneapolis Police Department.
+After all, it was an MPD officer who –killed— arrested George Floyd, sparking the riots.
 As one of the militia members said to Personal Defense Weekly:

 “We definitely don’t agree with the looting, but we do agree with the cause of the protest,” one man said.

-Who knows, there may also be a sort of mutual respect between the militias and rioters.
+Who knows, there may also be a sort of mutual respect between the militia and rioters.
 Both are non-experts.
-Plus, the armed militias are not the target of the rioters' rage.
+Plus, the armed militia are not the target of the rioters' rage.
 The police are.

 I’m going to pose a radical thought here.
 The problems with the Coronavirus response relates to the problem of riots.
 And the cause of the riots and food shortages (misallocations) are caused by the Coronavirus response.
-In other words, it’s all the same, small problem: over-reliance on “experts.”
+In other words, it’s all the same problem: over-reliance on “experts.”

 In most cases, experts do not suffer from the Dunning-Kruger effect, but that we (especially the media) practice Dunning-Kruger on behalf of the experts.
 We place too much confidence in the words of experts, often much more confidence than the experts place in their own words.